Wizcorp/NavTree/README.md

 The optional parameter in close will be passed to the callback function specified in open.
 The close method on the registered item will also be called, if it exists.

-In some cases, we want to finish running the close method on the current item then only calling the open method of the next item.
-In this case, we can supply a callback method on the second parameter of the close method.
+In some cases, we want to finish running the close method of the current item before calling the open method of the next item.
+In this case, we can supply a callback method on the second parameter of the close method of current item.
 The close current item and open next item action will now be asynchronous.

 Calling the method: